Fields of study: Performance Practice and Music Education

 The project is a collaboration between the research centres CERM and NordART.

-Beneke, Johansen and Pedersen have initiated the overarching gender focus for the Chamber Music Week 2023, an annual project week at NMH.
-All students at NMH participating in chamber music ensembles and bands during week 45 will work with music by female composers, tradition bearers, and producers.
+Beneke, Johansen and Pedersen initiated directing attention towards gender and diversity during the Chamber Music Week 2023, an annual project week at NMH.
+During this week, students worked with music by female composers and tradition bearers.

-- A diverse perspective debate and concert at NMH 7 November 2023
+- “Diversity in music”, panel debate and concert at NMH 7 November 2023

-- "Women in music".
-Course for bachelor students at NMH, autumn 2023
+- "Women in music", annual course for bachelor students at NMH

 Articles relevant